Loyyso/thetowersplugin/README.md

 ## Commands
 - ``/ping`` : returns "Pong!".
 Nothing useful.
 - ``/newgame`` : resets the server's map to start a new game.
-- ``/leaveobservers`` : run this comoand to leave the observers team.
+- ``/leaveobservers`` : run this command to leave the observers team.